 5.3 Exceptions.
 Notwithstanding anything to the contrary herein, neither party shall be liable for using or disclosing information that such party can prove: (i) was publicly known at the time it was disclosed or has become publicly known through no fault of the Receiving Party; (ii) was known to the Receiving Party, without restriction, at the time of disclosure, as demonstrated by files in existence at the time of disclosure; (iii) is disclosed with the prior written approval of the Disclosing Party; (iv) was independently developed by the Receiving Party without any use of the Confidential Information, as demonstrated by files created at the time of such independent development; (v) becomes known to the Receiving Party, without restriction, from a source other than the Disclosing Party without breach of these Terms by the Receiving Party and otherwise not in violation of the Disclosing Party’s rights; or (vi) is disclosed generally to third parties by the Disclosing Party without restrictions similar to those contained in these Terms.

 6.1 Customer Representations and Warranties.
-Customer represents and warrants that Customer owns or has obtained all rights, consents, permissions, or licenses necessary to allow the Service’s access to, or possession, processing, or use of the Customer Data and (ii) none of the Customer Data violates this Agreement, any applicable law, or any third party’s intellectual property or other right.
+Customer represents and warrants that (i) Customer owns or has obtained all rights, consents, permissions, or licenses necessary to allow the Service’s access to, or possession, processing, or use of the Customer Data and (ii) none of the Customer Data violates this Agreement, any applicable law, or any third party’s intellectual property or other right.

 6.2 Monte Carlo Representations and Warranties.
-Monte Carlo represents and warrants to Customer that Monte Carlo will provide the Service to Customer in accordance with all applicable laws, rules and regulations and (ii) in substantial conformance in all material respects with the documentation and specifications of the Service available at https://docs.getmontecarlo.com/ (collectively the “Documentation”).
+Monte Carlo represents and warrants to Customer that Monte Carlo will provide the Service to Customer (i) in accordance with all applicable laws, rules and regulations and (ii) in substantial conformance in all material respects with the documentation and specifications of the Service available at https://docs.getmontecarlo.com/ (collectively the “Documentation”).

 6.3 Mutual Representations and Warranties.
 Each party represents and warrants that it has the necessary corporate authority to enter into this Agreement, and this Agreement is a valid and binding obligation, enforceable against it, in accordance with its terms.

-7.1 Indemnities of Customer.
-Customer shall defend, indemnify and hold harmless Monte Carlo and its officers, directors, consultants, employees, successors and permitted assigns, from and against any losses, damages, costs, liabilities and expenses (including reasonable attorneys’ fees) resulting from any third party claim, demand, action, subpoena, request or attestation (collectively, a “Claim”) arising out of or relating to Monte Carlo’s access to, or possession, processing or use of the Customer Data as is necessary to provide the Service in accordance with this Agreement.
+7.1 Customer Indemnification.
+Customer shall defend, indemnify and hold harmless Monte Carlo and its officers, directors, consultants, employees, successors and permitted assigns, from and against any losses, damages, costs, liabilities and expenses (including reasonable attorneys’ fees) resulting from any third party claim, demand, action, subpoena, request or attestation (collectively, a “Claim”) arising out of or relating to Monte Carlo’s access to, or possession, processing or use of the Customer Data in accordance with this Agreement.

-7.2 Indemnities of Monte Carlo.
+7.2 Monte Carlo Indemnification.
 Monte Carlo shall defend, indemnify and hold harmless Customer and its officers, directors, consultants, employees, successors and permitted assigns, from and against any losses, damages, costs, liability and expenses (including reasonable attorney’s fees) resulting from any Claim that any software component contained within the Service, in the form made available to Customer, infringes a copyright, registered patent, trademark or other intellectual property right of a third party.
-The foregoing obligations do not apply with respect to portions or components of the Service (i) not supplied by Monte Carlo, (ii) made in whole or in part in accordance with Customer specifications, (iii) that are modified after delivery by Customer, (iv) combined with other products, processes or materials by Customer where the alleged infringement relates to such combination, (v) where Customer continues allegedly infringing activity after being notified thereof or after being informed of modifications that would have avoided the alleged infringement, or (vi) where Customer’s use of the Service is not in accordance with this Agreement.
-If, due to a claim of infringement, the Service is held by a court of competent jurisdiction to be or are believed by Monte Carlo to be infringing, Monte Carlo may, at its option and expense (a) replace or modify the Service to be non-infringing, (b) obtain for Customer a license to continue using the Service, or (c) if neither of the foregoing is commercially practicable, terminate this Agreement and Customer’s rights hereunder and provide Customer a refund of any prepaid, unused fees for the Service.
-THIS SECTION SETS FORTH THE ENTIRE OBLIGATION OF MONTE CARLO AND CUSTOMER’S EXCLUSIVE REMEDY AGAINST MONTE CARLO OR ANY OF ITS SUPPLIERS FOR ANY INFRINGEMENT CLAIM.
+The foregoing obligations do not apply with respect to portions or components of the Service (i) not supplied by Monte Carlo, (ii) that are modified after delivery by Customer, (iii) combined with other products, processes or materials by Customer where the alleged infringement relates to such combination, (iv) where Customer continues allegedly infringing activity after being notified thereof or after being informed of modifications that would have avoided the alleged infringement, or (v) where Customer’s use of the Service is not in accordance with this Agreement.

-7.3 Indemnification Procedure.
+7.4 Indemnification Procedure.
 A party seeking indemnification under this Section will: (i) give prompt written notice of such Claim to the other party; (ii) give the other party sole control over the defense and settlement of such claim; and (iii) provide all available information as may be reasonably requested by the other party.
 No party shall settle any such Claim in a manner that does not unconditionally release the other party without the other party’s written consent, not to be unreasonably withheld or delayed.
 This Section 7 sets forth each party’s exclusive remedy for any third party infringement claim.

 8.1 Exclusion of Damages.
 IN NO EVENT WILL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, PUNITIVE OR EXEMPLARY DAMAGES, INCLUDING LOST PROFITS, LOSS OF USE, LOSS OF DATA, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, HOWEVER CAUSED, AND ON ANY THEORY OF LIABILITY, WHETHER FOR BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE AND STRICT LIABILITY), OR OTHERWISE, WHETHER OR NOT SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.